 With its long history, it is said that over 500,000 people are buried in the historic core…which is quite substantial given how small the walled inner city is.
 There are 140 recorded ghosts and over 500 recorded hauntings.
 If that doesn’t put a ghost tour at the top of your list of what to do in York, England I don’t know what will.

 If you want to go for a ghost hunt, this is the place to do it.
 Join a walking tour to learn some of the stories.
 Shadows of York was perfect as the group was small, there were no lame “jumper outers” to scare people, and the guide gave some insightful information on the history of York as well.
 The price is right at £13.50.

 Check out The Bloody Tour of York - Tourism Award Winner 2022 for a more theatrical tour or this private ghost tour if you want something tailored to your interests.

 If you’re really into ghosts I suggest researching the haunted sites of the city before you visit as there are too many to fit in one tour.
 Visit those sights during the day to get acquainted and then come back at night, with a friend of course, and take your time wandering and taking pictures on your camera to see if you record anything unusual.

 3. York Minster

 I highly recommend upping to the £16.50 ticket that includes the tower climb.
 You’ll climb a total of 275 steps and be rewarded with views overlooking the city of York and the green countryside.
-Visit at 5:15pm Tuesday-Saturday and 4:00pm on Sunday’s to attend one of the free Evensong services (where the service is sung by the choir).
+Visit at 5:15 pm Tuesday through Saturday and 4:00 pm on Sundays to attend one of the free Evensong services (where the service is sung by the choir).